tttstudios/vanhacks-netlify/src/pages/index.md

     href: 'https://ttt.studio'
     image: img/logos/ttt-logo.png
 about:
-  description:
-    - p: >-
-        VanHacks is an annual hackathon organized by TTT Studios around VSW dedicated to helping those helping our community.
-We call you, hackers of Vancouver, to join us over a weekend to create tech solutions that solve challenging issues faced by our community's not-for-profit institutions whose aim is to do social good.
-With your help, we can work towards building a better, more unified Vancouver.
-    - p: >-
-        VanHacks is designed around the mantra of acting local and thinking global.
-All hacks are encouraged to be published open source so that an organization in Vancouver can benefit just as much as a similar nonprofit on the other side of Canada or the other side of the World.
   descriptionMarkdown: >-
     VanHacks is an annual hackathon organized by TTT Studios around VSW dedicated to helping those helping our community.
 We call you, hackers of